By Teresa Cheong, RightEatingHabits.com -

 Get a copy of Sally Beare’s 50 Secrets of the World’s Longest Living People and find a list of healthy food recipes.
 Sally has also devoted a large section of the book on The 15 Secrets of Living Longer.
 She explores the eating habits and lifestyles that are common among these super healthy human beings.

-99-year old Hunza man
+A sprightly 99-year old Hunza man

 Dhal with Lemon and Coriander